Market Analysts see Walmart Inc. [WMT] gaining to $165. Time to buy?

 “We are thrilled to announce the expansion of Walmart Health into Oklahoma next year,” said Dr. David Carmouche, Senior Vice President of Omnichannel Care Offerings at Walmart.
 “Walmart Health exists to help Walmart customers live better by providing convenient access to affordable, high quality healthcare services for both insured and uninsured Oklahomans alike.
 Knowing that access to comprehensive primary care, dental care, and behavioral health services is a challenge in many communities, it is our hope that this one-stop model will help solve this challenge for our neighbors in Oklahoma City.
 Providing these services in a place where many already live and shop and co-locating them by pharmacy and vision services and next to healthy foods in the Walmart grocery section is intentional.
 We can coordinate unique and impactful healthcare experiences.”.

-Over the last 12 months, WMT stock dropped by -0.89%.
-The one-year Walmart Inc. stock forecast points to a potential upside of 8.57.
-The average equity rating for WMT stock is currently 1.90, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $151.27, the shares rose to $152.95 and dropped to $151.06, the range by which the price of stock traded the whole day.
+The daily chart for WMT points out that the company has recorded 8.53% gains over the past six months.
+However, it is still -30.23% lower than its most recent low trading price.

-The market cap for the stock reached $407.38 billion, with 2.70 billion shares outstanding and 1.38 billion shares in the current float.
-Compared to the average trading volume of 6.49M shares, WMT stock reached a trading volume of 4109676 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.41M shares, WMT reached to a volume of 4972287 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Gordon Haskett have made an estimate for Walmart Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 19, 2023.
 While these analysts kept the previous recommendation, Evercore ISI raised their target price from $145 to $160.
 The new note on the price target was released on March 30, 2023, representing the official price target for Walmart Inc. stock.
 Previously, the target price had yet another raise from $145 to $155, while Gordon Haskett kept a Accumulate rating on WMT stock.

-Walmart Inc. [WMT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.19.
-With this latest performance, WMT shares gained by 1.30% in over the last four-week period, additionally plugging by 5.82% over the last 6 months – not to mention a drop of -0.89% in the past year of trading.
+Walmart Inc. [WMT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.75.
+With this latest performance, WMT shares gained by 1.27% in over the last four-week period, additionally plugging by 8.53% over the last 6 months – not to mention a drop of -0.01% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Walmart Inc. [WMT] shares currently have an operating margin of +4.01 and a Gross Margin at +24.14.
 Walmart Inc.’s Net Margin is presently recorded at +1.91.